ethicalByte1443/QueueCTL-Background-Job-Queue-System/README.md

 # QueueCTL

 QueueCTL is a lightweight, concurrent CLI background job queue system written in Go and backed by SQLite.
-It manages asynchronous tasks, handles automated retries with exponential backoff, isolates failing tasks in a Dead Letter Queue (DLQ), and hosts a simple HTML dashboard to monitor worker state and job logs.

 ---

 ## Setup Instructions

 ### Prerequisites
-- **Go 1.18+** installed on your system.
+- **Go 1.18+**

 ### Build
-To compile the QueueCTL binary, run:
+To compile the QueueCTL, run:
 ```bash
 go build -o queuectl.exe .
 ```